Cveticn/alasproject/README.md

 Also, I used javafaker library to generate random testing data.

 Notes:
-I am also familiar with logging and setting up selenium grid for parallel testing, and using Jenkins for creating jobs to run test suites, however I didn't have enough time to implement those functionalites as well.
+I am also familiar with logging and setting up selenium grid for parallel testing and using Jenkins for creating jobs to run test suites, however I didn't have enough time to implement those functionalites as well.

-Looking forward to discuss assignment with you, and getting more insight how to make it even better!
+Looking forward to discuss this assignment with you, and getting more insight how to make it even better!

 Cheers,